Trump Falsely Claims Germans Are 'Turning Against Their Leadership' Because Crime Is 'Way Up'

 Yet, according to Snopes, which has fact-checked Donald Trump and Nigel Farage’s claims, there is simply no data to show that Sweden is “the rape capital of Europe” or even that rape is on the rise in the country.

-Furthermore, the justice system in Sweden is, Snopes noted, known for its broad definition of rape, but even with that taken into consideration, nothing indicates that rape or violent crime are on the rise.
+Furthermore, the justice system in Sweden is, Snopes noted, known for its broad definition of rape, but even with that taken into consideration, nothing indicates that rape or violent crime is on the rise.

-As The Independent also noted, according to official data, crimes by on-German nationals in Germany have also significantly declined, falling by 23 per cent since 2016.
+As The Independent also noted, according to official data, crimes by non-German nationals in Germany have also significantly declined, falling by 23 percent since 2016.
 In spite of that, according to the same government-issued report, 44 percent of Germans said they felt less secure than they did a few years ago.